Weight: Males 5 – 6 kg (11– 13.2 lbs), females 4.5 – 5.5 kg (9.9 – 11 lbs)

-The chance mating occurred in 1981 when the cleaner accidentally left Faberge’s door open while she was on heat and she escaped and mated with Sanquist.
+The chance mating occurred in 1981 when the cleaner accidentally left Faberge’s door open while she was in heat and she escaped and mated with Sanquist.
 The resulting litter produced four female kittens, all short haired like their mother, but with the black shaded silver colouring of their father.

 The stunning green eyes are highlighted with black eyeliner, the ears are relatively small, the nose ending in a brick red tip, outlined with pencilling.

-They come in the following colours;
+They come in the following colours:

 The colour of the tipped coat doesn’t extend down as far, and therefore the tipped coat looks much lighter than the shaded.
-This shading should be uniformly distributed.
+This shading should have a uniform distribution.

-They get along with all members of the family including other pets and children and make a wonderful family pet.
+Burmillas get along with all members of the family including other pets and children and make a wonderful family pet.